 To stay up-to-date on coronavirus (COVID-19), visit Public Health Madison & Dane County’s website.

 The safest and easiest way to purchase permits is online.
 The parks office and all self-registration envelope stations are parks are currently closed.
 A few parks have electronic pay stations (details and locations).

-Seasonal Facility Opening Schedule
+Facility Opening and Closing

 At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 The Wisconsin Department of Health Services created a fact sheet (PDF) on how to keep your pets safe.
 The CDC is currently recommending that people try and avoid dog parks.
 If you decide to visit a dog park, please follow the precautions outlined on our dogs in parks page.

 While at the park, it is important to maintain a physical distance of no less than six feet from each other and no groups of people.
 Try to keep interactions minimal especially with older adults, pregnant individuals, people with weakened immune systems, and people with underlying health conditions.
 Any one that may be in this group with increased risk of COVID-19 are encouraged to take extra precautions.
 By minimizing non-essential contact, we can slow the spread of COVID-19 in our community.

 Bikes should slow down and announce when passing.
 Pedestrians should stay to the edge and maintain a physical distance of 6 feet.
 When possible, avoid pinch points, such as bridges.
 If a park or trail is very busy, head somewhere else.
 We encourage people to wear a cloth face covering if visiting an area where you will be in close proximity of other people (such as at the dog park or biking/hiking trails).
 Public Health's Coronavirus FAQs page for more information on cloth face coverings.